-Financial contributions to support ongoing RBR development projects are welcome, and can be directed to the Memorial University of Newfoundland Rourke Baby Record Research and Development Fund: attention to Director of Administration.
+Financial contributions to support ongoing RBR development projects are welcome, and can be directed to the Memorial University of Newfoundland Rourke Baby Record Research and Development Fund: attention to Director of Administration, Office of Finance Faculty of Medicine, Medical Education Centre, 300 Prince Philip Drive, St. John’s NL A1B 3V6.
 All contributions will be acknowledged.
+To date, contributions have been received from OKAKI Health Intelligence Inc, Telus, and AccelEMR.

-The Offord Centre at McMaster University administered the Government of Ontario funding for the 2014 RBR through the Enhanced 18-Month Well-Baby Visit program - www.18monthvisit.ca.
-The Ontario College of Family Physicians (OCFP) administered the Government of Ontario research and development funding from 2005 until 2016.
+The Government of Ontario funding for the 2017 edition of the RBR was administered by the INfant and Child Health Lab in the Department of Family Medicine, McMaster University through the Enhanced 18-Month Well-Baby Visit program - www.18monthvisit.ca.
+The Ontario College of Family Physicians (OCFP) administered the Government of Ontario research and development funding from 2005 until 2011, and the Offord Centre at McMaster University for the 2014 RBR.

 This project also included research on the use of, satisfaction with, and criterion validity of the Rourke Baby Record (18) with assistance both from the Centre for Studies in Family Medicine at The University of Western Ontario, and from the Primary Healthcare Research Unit, Faculty of Medicine at Memorial University of Newfoundland.